-- Yaw angle dependent turbine performance and near-wake measurements were performed by Krogstad and Adaramola (2012).
+Yaw angle dependent turbine performance and near-wake measurements were performed by Krogstad and Adaramola (2012).
 They found a power decrease proportional to $\cos^3(\gamma)$ and showed that the near-wake deflection is dependent on the turbine's tip speed ratio.
-A combined experimental and computational wake study for a larger range of downstream distances was recently reported by Howland et al. (2016).
+A combined experimental and computational wake study for a larger range of donstream distances was recently reported by Howland et al. (2016).
 The wake behind a yawed small drag disc of D=0.03 m was analyzed, describing the formation of a curled wake shape by a counter-rotating vortex pair.
-The influence of wake swirl, ground effect and turbulent diffusion on the formation mechanisms of this counter-rotating vortex pair was systematically investigated by Berdowski et al. (2018) using a free-wake vortex filament method.
 An extensive contribution to the field of yawed turbine wakes was recently made by Bastankhah and Porté-Agel (2016).
 In an experimental PIV study on a model turbine of D=0.15 m an asymmetric flow entrainment in the wake by both mean and turbulent momentum fluxes was shown.
-Moreover, an analytical model for the far wake of a yawed turbine was developed based on self-similar velocity and skew angle distributions. - An experimental study on the interaction of two model wind turbines was conducted by Schottler et al. (2016) showing clear asymmetries of the downstream turbine power output with respect to the upstream turbine's positive or negative yaw angle.
-In a follow-up study the asymmetry was ascribed to a strong shear in the inflow, which caused an asymmetry in the opposite direction when the sheared inflow was vertically inverted (Schottler et al., 2017a).
+Moreover, an analytical model for the far wake of a yawed turbine was developed based on self-similar velocity and skew angle distributions.

+An experimental study on the interaction of two model wind turbines was conducted by Schottler et al. (2016) showing clear asymmetries of the downstream turbine power output with respect to the upstream turbine's positive or negative yaw angle.
+In a follow-up study the asymmetry was ascribed to a strong shear in the inflow, which caused an asymmetry in the opposite direction when the sheared inflow was vertically inverted (Schottler et al., 2017b).
 These studies encouraged a more detailed investigation of the inflow-dependent wake flow behind a yawed turbine.
 As for the present study, we aim to close the gap between turbine interactions for yaw-controlled wind farms by presenting high-fidelity wake measurement data at controlled inflow conditions.
 The influence of turbulence and shear in the inflow on the wake's shape, deflection and symmetry with respect to yaw angle is quantified.
 This work is part of a joint experimental campaign by the NTNU Trondheim and ForWind in Oldenburg.
-While this paper examines the influence of varying inflow conditions on the wake of one model wind turbine, a second paper by Schottler et al. (2018) compares the wake characteristics behind two different model wind turbines exposed to one inflow only while also adding two-point statistics to the evaluation.
+A second paper by Schottler et al. (2017a) compares the wakes of two different model wind turbines, adding two-point statistics to the evaluation.

-2 Experimental setup
+20 2 Experimental setup